nmirasch/rpmbuild-pipeline/docs/onboarding.md

 There are a few integration steps you need to follow to enable RPM builds in **Konflux**:

+0.  **Setup your own Konflux instance or use an existing one.**
+   Information on [how to setup a Konflux instance].

 1. **Host your package sources in a compatible forge** (currently GitLab or GitHub).
 For example, if you're working with a Fedora package (hosted on Pagure, which is not integrated with Konflux), you'll need to create a fork